Thisura98/payhere-angular-example/README.md

 let payhere = (window as any).payhere;
 ```

 PayHere JS SDK attaches to the window property.
-But without the downcase to `any`, you will get compilation errors since TypeScript is a type safe language.
+But without the downcast to `any`, you will get compilation errors since TypeScript is a type safe language.

 ### 3. Use the PayHere JS SDK normally.